Ticket #3780 (closed defect: fixed)

 2. Maybe this helps? http://www.gerd-riesselmann.net/archives/2006/01/a-64-bit-integer-for-php

-• keywords set to i18n has-patch 2nd-opition test.
+• Keywords i18n has-patch 2nd-opition test added

 Do we really need the bitwise operators?
 All the numbers are 4-byte ints anyway.